attak/attak/README.md

 ### Why use ATTAK

-Companies like Amazon and Google create amazing building blocks, but they don't put much focus on tools.
-ATTAK blends many services together to create a fully featured application framework, and offers tools for local simulation, unit testing, and much more.
+Companies like Amazon and Google create amazing building block services, but they don't put much focus on tools combining them.
+ATTAK blends many services together to create a fully featured application framework, and offers tools for complex local simulation, multi-function unit testing, and much more.
 It handles the setup for permissions, event triggers, etc., and lets you focus on your application rather than platform specifics.

 ### Status